Multiple Sclerosis (MS)

 Managing MS involves avoiding triggers that may cause symptoms to worsen.
 Various types of medical equipment can help with mobility, and caregivers can help improve quality of life and ensure safety.
 People with MS should avoid smoking.

-When inflammation of the central nervous system (CNS) damages the myelin coating of nerves, relapses can occur.
-Relapses will generally resolve on their own without treatment; however, more-severe relapses may warrant medication.
-Fatigue, physical activity, stress, and heat can also cause symptoms to worsen, which is known as a pseudo-relapse because the symptoms are not caused by CNS inflammation.
+When inflammation of the central nervous system damages the myelin coating of nerves, relapses can occur.
+Relapses will generally resolve on their own without treatment; however, severe relapses may warrant medication.
+Fatigue, physical activity, stress, and heat can also cause symptoms to worsen, which is known as a pseudo-relapse because the symptoms are not caused by central nervous system inflammation.
 If you find that these are triggers for you, avoid sun exposure and extreme temperatures.
 Work with your doctor to determine what level of physical activity is right for you.
 Additionally, you may be prescribed medications to help with relapse or associated symptoms (see the conventional treatments section).